impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/15 -  Reverse Shell.md

 Username is `www-data` and the machine is named `oopsie`.

 Search in the directory `/var/www/html/xxx/` the folder `login`.
 There are 4 files in that folder.

 ## admin.php
+Inside the file there's a new id `86575` but no username related.

+## db.php
+In the first lines appears the username `robert` with a password `M3g4C0rpUs3r!` and the word `garage`.